copyrite/LwotcMinimalText/XComGame.md

 Disorient, panic or mind control a non-robotic enemy in sight.
 * {% AP1 NTE %}
 * {% COOLDOWN %}
-* Requires a contest of your Psi and target's Will.
+* Requires a contest of your psi and target's will.
 * If you win the contest, there is a 10%/85%/5% chance to disorient, panic, or mind control the target.
 * TODO: Check the above numbers.

 ## Mind Merge
 Give bonus ablative HP, will, and crit to a visible ally.
 * Base bonuses are +1 ablative HP, 0 will, and 0 crit.
-* +1 ablative HP per 20 Psi, +1 will per 5 Psi, and +1 crit per 7 Psi.
+* +1 ablative HP per 20 psi, +1 will per 5 psi, and +1 crit per 7 psi.
 * {% AP1 NTE %}
 * {% COOLDOWN %}
 * {% DURATION %}